Marinawex/FrontendMentor-Shortly-URL-shortening/README-template.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+- pixel perfect
+-

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [React query with app router in next js]([https://www.example.com](https://tanstack.com/query/latest/docs/react/guides/ssr#using-the-app-directory-in-nextjs-13)) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.